Educational Highlights

 - Research and epidemiology: Principles of clinical research and genetic epidemiology applied to metabolic disorders

-Faculty and trainees do research, developing posters and presentations suitable for a variety of platforms.
+Faculty and trainees research collaboratively, developing posters and presentations suitable for a variety of platforms.

 - Weekly medical genetics Grand Rounds and biochemical genetics lecture series